Hashara-Pilapitiya/Library_Management/README.md

 <p>The frontend application will be available at <b>http://localhost:5173</b>.</p>

 ## Running the Application
-To run the full application:
+To run the full application:<br /><br />
-1. Start the backend server by following the Backend Setup instructions.
+1. Start the backend server by following the Backend Setup instructions.<br />
-2. Start the frontend server by following the Frontend Setup instructions.
+2. Start the frontend server by following the Frontend Setup instructions.<br />
 3. Open your browser and navigate to http://localhost:5173 to interact with the application.

 ## API Documentation
-Books API Endpoints
+Books API Endpoints<br /><br />
-💠GET /api/books: Retrieve a list of all books.
+💠GET /api/books: Retrieve a list of all books.<br />
-💠GET /api/books/{id}: Retrieve a specific book by ID.
+💠GET /api/books/{id}: Retrieve a specific book by ID.<br />
-💠POST /api/books: Create a new book.
+💠POST /api/books: Create a new book.<br />
-💠PUT /api/books/{id}: Update an existing book by ID.
+💠PUT /api/books/{id}: Update an existing book by ID.<br />
 💠DELETE /api/books/{id}: Delete a book by ID.